Line 362 - Volunteer firefighters' amount and Line 395 - Search and rescue volunteers' amount

 A volunteer firefighter completes 110 hours of primary services and 135 hours of secondary services for a fire department.
 Because the number of hours for secondary services must be fewer than the number of hours for primary services, only 109 hours of secondary services can be included (110 - 1 = 109).
 As a result, the total number of hours of eligible services is 110 hours of primary services plus 109 hours of secondary services for a total of 219 hours.
 This volunteer firefighter meets the 200-hour threshold.

-In general, you should rely on the fire department to determine the number of hours of eligible volunteer firefighter services you have completed in the year.
-The policies and procedures of a fire department would be applied in determining the number of hours you were on call for firefighting and related emergency calls as a firefighter.
+In general, you should rely on the fire department or the search and rescue volunteer organization to determine the number of hours of eligible emergency volunteer services you have completed in the year.
+The policies and procedures of an organization would be applied in determining the number of hours you were on call for emergency services volunteers and related emergency calls as a firefighter or search and rescue volunteer.

 Completing your tax return